dpretet/vim-leader-mapper/README.md

              \}
 ```

-Finally to bind to bind leader key to space and toggle the menu on each space pressure:
+Finally to bind leader key to space and toggle the menu on each space pressure:

 ```vim
 " Define leader key to space and call vim-leader-mapper